-A 17 year old girl named Madeline Whittier has a rare disease that causes her to have to stay indoors 24/7 with her filtered air.
-Her whole life is basically books, her mom, and Carla(her nurse).
-One day, a moving truck pulls in next door.
-There she sees Olly.
-Olly Bright is Maddy's new neighbor.
+A 17-year-old girl named Madeline Whittier has a rare disease that requires her to stay indoors 24/7 with her filtered air.
+Her whole life, basically, is books, her mom, and her nurse Carla.
+One day, a moving truck pulls in next door, and out steps Olly Bright, Maddy's new neighbor.
 They get to know each other through emails.
-The more they get to know each other, the more they fall in love.
-Olly starts to make Maddy realize that she isn't really living.
-This starts the adventures of Maddy's new life.Written by
+The more they get to know each other, the deeper in love they fall.
+Olly makes Maddy realize she isn't really living; this starts the adventures of her new life.Written by

 A strong outing for Amanda Stenberg..
 Much better than a typical teen drama.

 'Everything, Everything' gives off every vibe of just another 'Fault in Our Stars' but impressively enough, it somehow does something just a little differently.
 Whether it was the clear chemistry and/or the fantastic acting ability given off by Amanda Stenberg, it ultimately results in a product that is pure and genuine that shows a young love as innocent and honest as it could be.
 Besides minor petty things, there is not much to complain about.
 Being a typical young adult drama, I can not give a stronger rating but all things considered, this is a glowing thumbs up for 'Everything, Everything'.